elastos/Elastos/SPV/README.md

-# Elastos SPV wallet
+# Elastos SPV

 ## Summary
-Elastos SPV wallet is a SPV (Simplified Payment Verification) wallet implementation of the Elastos digital currency, using command line as the user interface.
+Elastos SPV is a SPV (Simplified Payment Verification) implementation of the Elastos digital currency, using command line as the user interface.
+This project also include a light wallet implementation and several interfaces for developers, the SDK interface is in progress.

 ## Build on Mac